mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 ## Losing $450k in a single email

-I had emailed TinyPilot's sales rep at Raspberry Pi in mid-November asking to increase our allocation.
+I had emailed TinyPilot's sales rep at Raspberry Pi in mid-November asking to increase our allocation for the following year.
 She told me that they'd be deciding 2023 allocation in mid-December, so she'd let me know whether they'd take my new orders then.

 Finally, on December 20th, I received this email: